7.1.1 General Funding Guidelines and Definitions: Policy

 Graduate students at Stanford may receive funding from a variety of sources.
 University fellowships, research assistantships, and teaching assistantships are offered primarily to doctoral students.
 In some cases, master’s students also may receive fellowships and assistantships.
 In addition, outside agencies provide fellowships to many Stanford graduate students.
 Students without fellowships or assistantships, and those whose funding does not cover all of their costs, may need to use student loans, savings, other personal assets, a spouse’s earnings, or parental support to meet their educational expenses.

-Graduate financial support is largely controlled and administered by academic departments and programs.
-The department decides who receives these forms of financial support, and at what level the graduate student will be supported.
+Graduate financial support is largely controlled and administered by academic degree programs.
+The degree program decides who receives these forms of financial support, and at what level the graduate student will be supported.

 The Financial Aid Office, in consultation with other Stanford offices, develops and publishes an annual budget as an estimate of graduate student educational and living expenses.
 Two budgets are produced annually, including estimated costs for single graduate students living on campus and living off campus.
 Estimated cost categories include tuition, housing, food, transportation, books/supplies, medical insurance and other personal expenses.